-The hardest thing I have ever had to do as a Pastor, maybe even as a person, was be present in an ICU room when, individually, members of a family came in to say goodbye to a lady who was only alive because she was connected to a ventilator.
+The hardest thing I have ever had to do as a Pastor, maybe even as a person, was be present in an ICU room when members of a family came in one-by-one to say goodbye to a lady who was only alive because of the machines she was connected to.

 Her sister came.